 - What is the best programming language for beginners?

-So, even if you’re only just thinking about learning programming, this post is perfect for you.
-If that’s the case, you should check out my Free Coding Guide for Beginners to start with the very basics, learn more about what coding is, and how the Internet works.
+So, even if you’re only just thinking about learning programming, you’re in the right place.
+Check out my Free Coding Guide for Beginners to start with the basics, learn about what coding is, and how the Internet works.

 Alright, let’s get started!